 Le Mill, Mumbai

 Cecilia Morelli Parikh, a former Bergdorf Goodman buyer who’s worked with luxury behemoths such as Balenciaga and Prada, co-founded Le Mill with Julie Leymarie in 2011.
-As a fashion store, it is a gateway to international luxury labels like Chloé, Céline, Dries Van Noten and Balmain.
-Adding a local flavour to the edit are contemporary Indian labels such as Bodice, Eka, and Péro.
-“Our culture and aesthetics are different to Europe.
+As a fashion store, it is a gateway to international luxury labels like Chloé, Céline, Dries Van Noten, and Balmain.
+Adding local flavour to the edit are contemporary Indian labels such as Bodice, Eka, and Péro.
+“Our culture and aesthetics are different from Europe.
 So our selection is made keeping that in mind,” says Morelli about her curatorial process.
 “We like to say Le Mill has its eyes on Paris, but its heart firmly in Bombay.”
 Now housed in a heritage property in Colaba, it seeks inspiration from the cultural contradictions of Mumbai.
-Rustic hints, refined finishes and a well-lit up space paint a picture of perfection here.
+Rustic hints, refined finishes, and a well-lit up space paint a picture of perfection here.

 Ensemble, Mumbai & Delhi

 Launched in 1987 by Tarun Tahiliani and his wife Sal, Ensemble is an inseparable part of Indian fashion’s history.
 The original idea behind the store was to give Indian designers a suitable platform to showcase their creations, and it remains so even today.
 From the very beginning, Ensemble veered away from the diktats of fickle trend cycles.
-Today, be it the eclectic edit that consists of names like Anamika Khanna, Pero, Payal Pratap and Manish Malhotra or the thoughtfully done interiors by architect Bijoy Jain, all aspects of the store have a luxurious feel with a local undertone.
+Today, be it the eclectic edit that consists of names like Anamika Khanna, Pero, Payal Pratap, and Manish Malhotra or the thoughtfully done interiors by architect Bijoy Jain, all aspects of the store have a luxurious feel with a local undertone.
 “Curation is of utmost importance.
 We ensure that each piece looks, fits and is executed perfectly,” explains Tina Tahiliani, executive director, Ensemble.
-“At the end of the day, a wonderful customer experience is going to come out of a superlative human interaction and we try to do that in the best possible way.”
+“At the end of the day, customer experience is going to come out of a superlative human interaction and we try to do that in the best possible way.”